 If necessary, seek advice and support from a doctor or dietician.

-What trustworthy online calculators would you recommend for users who want to use another formula for calorie calculation or want to use the Broca Index?
+What trustworthy online calculators would you recommend for users who want to use another formula for calorie calculation or who want to use the Broca Index?

 There are several different online calorie calculators out there using different formulas.
 Here you can find a short comprehensive list of some formatted options you can use: